pfheatwole/thesis/source/foil_geometry.rst

          + \vec{r}_{RP/O}^f

 Simple and intuitive, this parametrization captures the choices used by every foil modelling tool reviewed for this project.
-Models that position sections by their leading edge are equivalent to setting :math:`r = 0`.
-Another, less common, choice is to use the quarter-chord positions, in which case :math:`r = 0.25`.
+Models that position sections by their leading edge (XFLR5, AVL, MachUpX) are equivalent to setting :math:`r = 0`.
+Another (less common :cite:`benedetti2012ParaglidersFlightDynamics`) choice is to use the quarter-chord positions, in which case :math:`r = 0.25`.
+The problem with the constraint that reference points lie on the section chords is that it couples the position functions for all three dimensions.
+For many foil geometries it can be significantly more convenient to use different chord positions for different dimensions.

 ..
 Using a fixed scalar `r` is equivalent to requiring that the reference point is **ON** the chord.
 What I'm going to do now is define it **RELATIVE TO** points at (potentially different) positions along the chord, but without the constraint that it's on the chord.

-The problem with the constraint that reference points lie on the section chords is that it couples the position functions for all three dimensions.
-For many foil geometries it can be significantly more convenient to use different chord positions for each dimension.

-For example, suppose an engineer is designing an elliptical foil with geometric twist, and they wish to place the leading edge in the plane :math:`x = 0` and the trailing edge in the plane :math:`z = 0`.
-Although the intuitive specification of this foil would be :math:`{x(s) = 0, z(s) = 0}`, it cannot be used because it needs to position different points on the section chords: the :math:`x(s) = 0` design requires :math:`r = 0`, but the :math:`z(s) = 0` design requires :math:`r = 1`.
-One of the position curves must be changed, introducing unnecessary complexity to make up for this inflexibility.
+For example, suppose an engineer is designing a foil with an elliptical chord distribution and geometric twist, and they wish to place the leading edge in the plane :math:`x = 0` and the trailing edge in the plane :math:`z = 0`.
+Although the intuitive specification of this foil would be :math:`{x(s) = 0, z(s) = 0}`, it cannot be used because it needs to position different points on each section chord: the :math:`x(s) = 0` design requires :math:`r = 0`, but the :math:`z(s) = 0` design requires :math:`r = 1`.
+One of the position curves must
+be changed, introducing unnecessary complexity to make up for this inflexibility.

-For another example, a foil designer may want to arc an elliptical planform such that the :math:`y` and :math:`z` coordinates of the quarter-chord (:math:`r = 0.25`) follow a circular arc while the :math:`x` coordinate of the trailing edge (:math:`r = 1`) is a constant.
-Because of the elliptical chord distribution, the :math:`x` coordinates of the quarter-chord what would produce a straight trailing edge are distinctly non-constant; if geometric twist is present the issue becomes even more severe.
-What should be a simple :math:`x(s) = 0` to specify the straight trailing edge must become a significantly complex function with no simple analytical representation.
+For another example, a foil designer may want to arc an elliptical planform such that the :math:`y`- and :math:`z`-coordinates of the quarter-chord (:math:`r = 0.25`) follow a circular arc while the :math:`x`-coordinate of the trailing edge (:math:`r = 1`) is a constant.
+Because of the elliptical chord distribution, the :math:`x`-coordinates of the quarter-chord that would produce a straight trailing edge are distinctly non-constant; if geometric twist is present the issue becomes even more severe.
+What should be a simple :math:`x(s) = 0` to specify the straight trailing edge must become a complex function with no simple analytical representation.

-The underlying problem is that the designer cannot specify their design directly using a shared reference point that lies directly on the chord.
-This is a poor model because the designer cannot express their intent directly, without modification; instead, the simplicity of a scalar :math:`r` forces them to compromise by translating their design into an alternative specification using positions that accommodate the shared reference point.
+The underlying problem is that the designer cannot specify their design directly using a shared reference point that lies directly on the chord;
+instead, they must translate their design into an alternative specification using positions that accommodate the shared reference point.

 The solution is that instead of using a shared reference point directly on the chord for all dimensions, allow each dimension to choose independent reference